stela2502/split2samples/README.md

 This problem has been fixed.
 Cd3e is no longer "expressed" in this cell.

 And this problem re-surfaced later on after I spent so much time making the mapping more sensitive :-D - good I have a negative control here!

+## Zbtb16 expression

+Comparing my results to the results from the DB pipeline showed Zbtb16 as the gene with the lowest correlation between the tools.
+To debug this I selected two cells from the whole data which one had detected expression in both tools and one was only detected in Rustody.
+I had hoped my mapping was more sensitive, but it turned out it was these stragne PolA containing R2 reads (again).

+I have updated the PolyA detection in the newest version and also updated the report to be more phony of why a read was filtered out.